Doek Festival 2015

-Doek meets Tri-Centric Foundation A unique meeting of two important musician’s collectives: The Tri-Centric Foundation, from New York, supports the formidable legacy and on-going work of Anthony Braxton, still inspiring and mentoring a new generation of musicians.
-And Doek collective, Amsterdam based, a key player in the Amsterdam improvisation scene, operates as a thriving platform for exchange, experiment and performance.
+Doek meets Tri-Centric Foundation: a unique meeting of two important musician’s collectives.
+The Tri-Centric Foundation, from New York, supports the formidable legacy and on-going work of Anthony Braxton, still inspiring and mentoring a new generation of musicians.
+Doek collective, a key player in the Amsterdam improvisation scene, operates as a thriving platform for exchange, experiment and performance.
 Doek’s approach to improvisation has had an enormous impact on young improvisers the world over.

 The festival will focus on two key figures in the combined world of composed and improvised music – Anthony Braxton, who celebrates his 70th birthday during the festival, and Misha Mengelberg who turns 80 two days later.